AdobeDocs/journeys.pt-BR/help/using/expression/collection-management-functions.md

 In both cases, the result of the expression is **3**.

 A query of experience events recorded on the platform may or may not include the current event that triggered the current Journey.
-This will depend on the relative processing time with which Journey Orchestration sees an event and started evaluating conditions, versus the time it takes for that event to be ingested into the platform.
+This will depend on the relative processing time with which [!DNL Journey Orchestration] sees an event and started evaluating conditions, versus the time it takes for that event to be ingested into the platform.
 For example, when using the .all() syntax to query experience events from the platform, we recommend enforcing the exclusion of the current event (by requiring an earlier timestamp) in order to only consider prior events.-->

 >[!NOTE]
 >
->Quando a condição de filtragem na função **all()** estiver vazia, o filtro retornará todos os elementos da lista. **No entanto, para contar o número de elementos de uma coleção, a função all não é necessária.**
+>Quando a condição de filtragem na função **all()** estiver vazia, o filtro retornará todos os elementos na lista. **No entanto, para contar o número de elementos de uma coleção, a função all não é necessária.**

 ```
 count(@{LobbyBeacon._experience.campaign.message.profile.pushNotificationTokens.token})
 ```

-O resultado da expressão é **3**.
+O resultado da expressão é de **3**.

 **Exemplo 3:**

 Aqui verificamos se um indivíduo não recebeu nenhuma comunicação nas últimas 24 horas.
-Filtramos a coleção de eventos de experiência recuperados da fonte de dados ExperiencePlatform, usando duas expressões com base em dois elementos da coleção.
+Filtramos a coleção de eventos de experiência recuperados da fonte de dados ExperiencePlatform, usando duas expressões baseadas em dois elementos da coleção.
 Em particular, o carimbo de data e hora do evento é comparado ao dateTime retornado pela **[!UICONTROL nowWithDelta]** função.

 ```
 count(#{ExperiencePlatform.MarltonExperience.experienceevent.all(